magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

   *
   *
 * Is it possible to set up the same deployment with data persistence?
+* Add a condition to the gateway
+* Connect to an externally deployed mySQL server (requires use of IP)

 {{< note title="What next?" >}}
 * What would you like to see for our next tutorial? [let us know](mailto:info@magnetic.io)